-Lutheran Services Carolinas provides refuge to people from across the world who have suffered persecution in their homelands.
-Working closely with Lutheran Immigration and Refugee Service and local faith organizations, LSC offers welcome to vulnerable refugees and helps them transition into a new life and a new culture.
+Working closely with Lutheran Immigration and Refugee Service and local faith organizations, Lutheran Services Carolinas welcomes refugees and immigrants and helps them transition into a new life and a new culture.

 (Photo by Chris Herlinger)